-NOTE: In the case of a sign-up for the COVID-19 STC Finder tool there is no payment required and no associated free trial period as outlined below.
-The tool will remain free to use for the entirety of the period that it is made available to the user.
+NOTE: In the case of a sign-up for our free COVID tools or the DIGP research/audit project there is no payment required from the User/Customer for access to those particular services.
+The tools assoicated with these services will remain free to use for the entirety of the period that it is made available to the user.
+The period will be determined by the MedVault Health Ltd team.
 All data protection elements as outlined in this document will remain valid for the period of usage and the user can cancel the agreement at anytime.

 CERTAIN DEFINITIONS: As used in this Agreement, the following terms shall have the meanings set forth below.
 Capitalized terms used and not defined herein have the same meanings given them in the Order Form.

 “Data Processing Terms” means the terms set out in the Schedule to these terms and conditions.